HarryJones09/HarryJones09/README.md

 - 👋 Hi, I’m @HarryJones09
 - 👀 I’m interested in data science
-- 🌱 I am currently studying MSc Data Science
+- 🌱 I have recently graduated with a distinction in MSc data science

 <!---
 HarryJones09/HarryJones09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.